 For multi-family portfolios with 11+ units, a healthy target is typically between $300 and $500 per unit monthly.
 Experienced investors often aim for $400 to $800+ per unit to ensure a sufficient buffer for capital expenditures and vacancies.

-How does scenario-based cash flow forecasting work?
+How does scenario-based cash flow forecasting for rental properties work?

 Scenario-based forecasting involves creating multiple financial models—such as a base case, downside case, and stress case—to predict how your portfolio will perform under different economic conditions.
 This helps identify risks like vacancy spikes or interest rate hikes before they impact your liquidity.